dipdup-io/dipdup/docs/getting-started/project-package.md

 package: indexer
 ```

+To generate all necessary directories and files according to config run the `init` command.

-The structure of the DipDup project package is the following (shortened for readability):
+The structure of package is the following (shortened for readability):

 ```text
 indexer